-Below are the most common foundation problems in New York, identifying them, and average costs to repair them.
+Below are the most common foundation problems in New York, identifying them, and the average costs to repair them.

 Many crawlspace and basement walls in New York are made of concrete blocks, and cracks can form in stair-step patterns along the contours of the blocks.
 These cracks develop from differential settling, a process by which a portion of your foundation loses support underneath and sinks further into the ground than the rest of your home.
 This is common in New York because of the highly expansive clay soil and above-average rainfall.

-Many homes built slab-on-grade in New York have plumbing lines running through the concrete slab, especially in areas closer to Manhattan where development was rapid and measures were taken to keep costs down.
+Many homes built slab-on-grade in New York have plumbing lines running through the concrete slab, especially in areas closer to Manhattan where development was rapid, and measures were taken to keep costs down.

 The pipes beneath your slab can crack in response to soil expansion.
 And contraction or burst if they become too cold in the New York winter temperatures.

 Slab leaks typically cost between $1,000 and $5,000 to repair, depending on the severity.